XavKearney/twitter-sentiment-election/README.md

 This repo contains all the files I created as an experiment in Twitter sentiment analysis.

-The live version can be viewed [here](http://xavkearney.com/sentiment).
+The live version used to be [here](http://xavkearney.com/sentiment), but is no longer active.

 On the website, the width of each party's section corresponds to the relative strength of the sentiment on Twitter.
 The Positive/Negative labels denote the polarity of the sentiment itself.